PadmarajBhat/GUPSHUP/Notes.md

   * response to user is automatically saved
   * u need to have JSON.stringify() to get the same in whatsapp or logs

+* roomlevel has "state"
+ * what does it indicate? current or past ?